shubhamkadlag/daily-interview-pro/README.md

 https://www.techseries.dev/daily

-Most of the solutions are tested on LeetCode.
+Solutions are tested on LeetCode.
 LeetCode link to the problem is also provided.

 | Problem and Solution | Solve it yourself |
 | --- | --- |